smcnaught/The-C-Player-s-Guide-Practice-Problems/reference-guide.md

 What is asynchronous programming?
-`lets task run in the background. scheduling tasks to continue or callbacks to happen when the async task completes.` `Task and Task<Results> classes can be used to schedule tasks to run async.` `You can 'await' an async task if your method has the 'async' keyword`
+`lets task run in the background. scheduling tasks to continue or callbacks to happen when the async task completes.` `Task (no return value) and Task<T>(has return value) classes can be used to schedule tasks to run async.` `You can 'await' an async task if your method has the 'async' keyword`

 What is 'unsafe' code?
-`Determined by explicitly using the 'unsafe' keyword.` `Allows you to refernce and manipulate memory locations directly`
+`Determined by explicitly using the 'unsafe' keyword.` `Allows you to reference and manipulate memory locations directly`

 What is IDisposable?
-`It is used to release managed and unmanaged resources` `Lets you run your own logic on an object before it's garbage collected.` `Call Dispose() to clean up`
+`It is used to release managed and unmanaged resources` `Lets you run your own logic on an object before it's garbage collected.` `Call Dispose() to clean up - can lead to memory leaks if you don't`

 What is the difference between managed and unmanaged resources?
-`Unmanaged resources are not directly under the control of the garbage collector`
+`Unmanaged resources are not directly under the control of the garbage collector` `Unmanaged code is sometimes called "native code"`

 What is a partial class?
 `Allows slices of the class to be defined in separate files.`